Vol. I · Dispatch №01 · Tirana → Bovilla

 The reward

 At the summit, you are greeted with sweeping, uninterrupted views of the entire reservoir and the sprawling green valleys below.
 On a clear day, the line of sight extends to the eastern flank of Dajti and, faintly, the foothills approaching Krujë.
+Mount Gamti itself rises to roughly 1,268 m; the trail tops out at the Balcony of Bovilla viewpoint at about 620 m, some 160 m above the trailhead.

 PL.03 Bolted steel — the last forty meters of the Gamti ascent.